galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > ### {% icon hands_on %} Hands-on: Minimal Galaxy Playbook
 >
-> 1. Create a new file in your working directory called `requirements.yaml` and include the following contents:
+> 1. If you haven't done so already, create a new directory for your playbook, `playbook`, and `cd` to that directory
 >
+> 2. Create a new file in your working directory called `requirements.yml` and include the following contents:
+>
 >    ```yaml
+>    - galaxyproject.repos
 >    - galaxyproject.galaxy
 >    - geerlingguy.nginx
 >    - natefoo.postgresql_objects